bruderooo/bruderooo.github.io/_posts/2023-03-12-jinja2-tricks-must-know.md

 title: "Jinja 2 tricks you must know"
 date: 2023-03-12
 ---
-Hello there, I am {{ author }}.
+Hello there, I am _bruderooo_.
 This is my first post, and I hope you like it.
 Okay, so lets start!
 {% raw %}
-# Introduction
+## Introduction
 Jinja is a template engine for Python.
 It is used to generate text files.
 In this post, I will be showing you some features of Jinja.
 It is very easy to use, and you will love it.
 The main syntax of Jinja is `{{ }}`.
 It is used to print variables.
 For example, if you have a variable `name`,